probablynotryan/pizzaorder/README.md

 Test: "This should add a Pizza object to the PizzaOrder object with a currentPizza property of '1'."
 Code: myPizzaOrder.addPizza(pizza1)
-Expected Output: "myPizzaOrder = {{pizza1}, 1}
+Expected Output: "myPizzaOrder = {pizzas:{pizza1}, currentID: 1}"

 ---

 Describe PizzaOrder.prototype.assignID

-Test: "This should add '1' to the pizza count whenever a Pizza object is added to the PizzaOrder object."
+Test: "This should add '1' to the currentID whenever a Pizza object is added to the PizzaOrder object."
 Code: myPizzaOrder.assignID()
-Expected Output: "myPizzaOrder = {{}, 1}"
+Expected Output: "myPizzaOrder = {pizzas: {}, currentID: 1}"

 ---

 Describe PizzaOrder()

-Test: "This should create a object containing an empty object for pizzas and a count."
+Test: "This should create a object containing an empty object for pizzas and a currentID property of 0."
 Code: let myPizzaOrder = new PizzaOrder();
-Expected Output: "myPizzaOrder = {{}, 0}"
+Expected Output: "myPizzaOrder = "{pizzas: {}, currentID: 0}"

  ---